<em>Hakonechloa</em>, herb of Japan: planting, cultivation, care

 Hakonechloa macra Albostriata - Japanese Forest Grass

-Green foliage with white or cream striate markings.
-An elegant, understated variety that will find its place at the base of trees, under dappled light.
+Green foliage streaked with white or cream striations.
+An elegant, understated variety that will sit perfectly at the foot of trees, under dappled light.

 • Flowering time September, October